Authentic Movement

 • Both then have an agreed amount of time to process their experience individually, using an intuitive activity like drawing or writing or whatever allows them time to personally reflect.

-• The pair then have time for sharing what they would like to say about their experience as mover and, if invited by the respective mover, the experience as witness.
+• The pair then take turns sharing what they would like to say about their experience as mover and, if invited by the respective mover, the experience as witness.

-• The purpose is to share your own experience, in as much as you wish to do so, and not to try to describe the experience of your partner (unless reflection of what was said is requested).
+• The purpose is to share your own experience, in as much as you wish to do so, and not to try to describe what you imagine your partner experienced.
+You may have the opportunity to reflect their description of their experience, but that's a another thing.

-There are other arrangements ("scores") besides the basic form that build on its essential elements.
-Careful attention is devoted to framing of the sessions and to non-intrusive sharing in order to support clear personal agency in what can be very open-ended and engaging exploration.
+There are other arrangements that build on the basic form's essential elements.
+Careful attention is devoted to framing the sessions and to non-intrusive sharing in order to support clear personal agency in what can be very open-ended and engaging exploration.

 Particular movement skills are not needed.
-All that's required is curiosity and a kind of generosity – a willingness to explore and share movement and personal discovery.
+All that's required is curiosity and a kind of generosity – a willingness to explore and share movement and the process of personal discovery.